javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 ```

 `obj`, `propertyName`
-: The object and property to work on.
+: The object and its property to apply the descriptor.

 `descriptor`
 : Property descriptor to apply.